google/ads-api-report-fetcher/README.md

 * `sql.*` - named SQL parameters to be used in queries as `@param`.
 E.g. a parameter 'date' supplied via cli as `--sql.date=2022-06-01` can be used in query as `@date` in query.
 * `macro.*` - macro parameters to substitute into queries as `{param}`.
 E.g. a parameter 'dataset' supplied via cli as `--macro.dataset=myds` can be used as `{dataset}` in query's text.

-There are prefined macros that can be used in queries without passing via command line:
-* `date_iso` - replaced onto current date in YYYYMMDD format

 Basically there're two main use-cases: with passing `target` parameter and without.
 If a target supplied it should be a dataset name (either existing or non-existing one) where a table for each script will be created (the name of the table will be the script file base name).
 So you can write a select script that extracts data from other BigQuery tables and the results will be put into a new table.